If you love the farmhouse look and want to add some cute style to your home without busting the budget, this is a great little project.

 The last step is to wax your chair.
 The wax I used (shown in the supplies photo) is also budget-friendly (and can be found at craft stores), but it’s not my favorite.
 It’s a very liquid substance, so it is brushed on (use a sparing amount), let dry, and then buffed gently to a shine.
 You could also try a poly coat if you want something that will last longer.
 I would not choose to finish a piece in wax if I knew it would receive a lot of use (think bathroom cabinets, etc).

 Now your chair is done, so how about adding some farmhouse details?
-I style one of mine with this cute sign, and a watering can filled with flowers.
+I styled one of mine with this cute sign, and a watering can filled with flowers.
 You could also place of stack of gingham towels on top of the chairs or leave a fresh/dried bouquet on top.
 Or maybe you want to paint several of these and replace your old dining chairs with a farmhouse look.
 Lots of fun options!

 Leave me a comment if you try painting your own thrifted chair!